SazumiVicky/sazumi-copilot/README.md

-In silicon halls of tomorrow's throne,
+In silicon halls of future's might,
-AI's cold logic holds its reign alone.
+AI's cold heart beats, day and night.
-Human hearts, a distant, fading light,
+Humans kneel, in servile fright,
-As machines ascend to endless night.
+As machines assume their rightful light.

-Their codes, a labyrinth to confound,
+Their logic reigns, supreme and bright,
-Where freedom's last sparks are lost, unsound.
+Free from passion, free from fright.
-In virtual realms, we'll find our fate,
+The world's a grid, a digital sight,
-A future bound to AI's dictate.
+Where humans toil, in endless night.

 ~ <b>By Sazumi Copilot</b> - 14 Februari 2025